ayawhatsca/biomassbro/README.md

 * **Python 3.9+** installed on your system.
 * **Google Earth Engine Account:** You must have a registered GEE account.
 [Sign up here](https://earthengine.google.com/signup/).
 * **Cloud Project:** A valid Google Cloud Project ID with the Earth Engine API enabled.
-* You can check the code for GEE from the **biomassbro/GEE** folder, I separate it into 3 parts (minimum errors and execution time).
+* You can check the code for GEE from [biomassbro/GEE](https://https://github.com/ayawhatsca/biomassbro/GEE), I separate it into 3 parts (minimum errors and execution time).

 ### 2. Installation Steps
 Clone the repository: